 - 8.2.1 The PG4 cells were set up 1 day prior to inoculation.
-The cells were set up in 6-well plates using media containing polybrene to increase viral uptake. - 8.2.2 On the day of inoculation, the cells were inoculated (0.5 mL per well) starting first with the assay negative controls plates, which were inoculated with Eagle's Minimum Essential Medium (EMEM).
-The co-cult test samples were then added, 0.5 mL per well at a 1:2 dilution, in triplicate, starting first with the negative control and followed by the test article.
-The co-cult positive samples were inoculated last onto the PG4 cells, at three dilutions (1:10, 1:100 and 1:1000). - 8.2.3 The assay positive control was inoculated onto PG4 S+L- cells, utilizing a few dilutions (1:1000 and 1:10000) of the virus.
-Positive virus was an amphotropic virus. - 8.2.4 After incubation, the inoculum was removed, and the cells were fed with fresh media and incubated at 37±2°C in a 5±2% CO2 atmosphere. - 8.2.5 On days 1 and 4 after the inoculation, the cultures were fed with fresh media.
+The cells were set up in 6-well plates using media containing polybrene to increase viral uptake. - 8.2.2 On the day of inoculation, the cells were inoculated (0.5 ml per well) starting first with the assay negative controls plates, which were inoculated with Eagle's Minimum Essential Medium (EMEM).
+The amplification test samples were then added, 0.5 ml per well at a 1:2 dilution, in triplicate, starting first with the negative control and followed by the test article.
+The amplification positive samples were inoculated last onto the PG4 cells at three dilutions 1:10, 1:100, and 1:1000. - 8.2.3 The assay positive control (A-MuLV) was inoculated onto PG4 S+L- cells, utilizing a few dilutions of the virus (1:1,000 and 1:10,000). - 8.2.4 After incubation, the inoculum was removed, and the cells were fed with fresh media and incubated at 37±2°C in a 5±2% CO2 atmosphere. - 8.2.5 On days 1 and 4 after the inoculation, the cultures were fed with fresh media.
 The negative cultures were fed first, followed by the test article samples, and finally the positive cultures. - 8.2.6 The plates were read on day 5.
 All samples were read on the same day.
 The data was presented as focus forming units (FFU) per well and reported as the average FFU/mL for 3 wells.